carteras/carteras/README.md

 - Improving technology to automate everyday tasks of classroom teachers
 - Improving data analysis within schools to improve decision-making in schools
 - Designing and implementing curriculum for:
-  - Engineering
+  - Engineering (Mechatronic)
-  - Software Development
   - Networking and Security
+- Constructing a cyber-range for Offensive and Defensive training

 🌱 I'm currently learning